puneeth9/library-management-system/README.md

 # library-management-system

+Started on 06-07-2021

 A web app for managing a library .
 Uses react JS for frontend and java for backend .
-We used MYSQL as the database
+Uses MYSQL as the database

 Developers: Puneeth Sai Tumbalabeedu, Raja Tumbalabeedu